JetBrains/skija/docs/Conventions.md

 - public final fields prefixed with `_`.
 - public getters/setters following javaBeans convention (get/is/set/with).
 - setters return this.
+- flags/bit masks are not exposed as getters, instead, individual check for each flag value is done.

 Why getters/setters?